Metrobus (Miami-Dade County): History

+Routes

+The system has 95 routes with 8,860 stations, some of which run 24 hours.
+The services are divided into categories of local, circulator, limited-stop (MAX), express, and Metro Express.

+Route information effective as of October 27, 2025.

 South Dade TransitWay

-The South Dade TransitWay (originally named the South Dade Busway) is a basic bus rapid transit system, or busway, in southern Miami-Dade County.
-It began operating from the Dadeland South Metrorail station to SW 112th Avenue on February 3, 1997 and was extended to SW 264th Street on April 24, 2005.
+The South Dade Transitway (stylized as the South Dade TransitWay, originally named the South Miami-Dade Busway) is a basic bus rapid transit system, or busway, in southern Miami-Dade County.
+It began operating from the Dadeland South Metrorail station to Cutler Ridge Mall on February 3, 1997, and was extended to SW 264th Street on April 24, 2005.
 The final 6.5 mi segment of the Busway extension to SW 344th Street in Florida City opened on Sunday, December 16, 2007.
 It is parallel to US1/ S Dixie Highway, and runs along the abandoned Florida East Coast Railway line.
 It is an alternative to daily traffic congestion.
 The 13 mi roadway was built by the Florida Department of Transportation just for Metrobus routes and emergency vehicles.
 Express buses on the exclusive lanes shuttle passengers to and from Dadeland South Station (see Metrorail) in about an hour or less.

 Both full-size and articulated buses operate on the Busway and in adjacent neighborhoods, entering the exclusive lanes at major intersections.
 Local and limited-stop service is offered between Florida City and Dadeland South Metrorail Station.
 Park & Ride lots along the busway are located at SW 152d Street (Coral Reef Drive), SW 168th Street (Richmond Drive), SW 112th Avenue, SW 244th Street, and SW 296th Street.
 At Dadeland South Station, riders transfer to Metrorail.
 Riders headed downtown can transfer from Metrorail to Metromover, which consists of three shorter downtown loops, at Government Center Station.

 The South Miami-Dade Busway features 28 stops, all of which look like light-rail style stations.
 A multi-use path stretches the length of the Busway.
 The busway stops featured large shelters to provide protection from the sun and rain.
-These are currently being rebuilt with the reconstruction of the South-Dade Transitway.
+These are currently being rebuilt with the reconstruction of the South Dade TransitWay.

 The Institute for Transportation and Development Policy (ITDP), under its BRT Standard, has given the Busway a preliminary classification as a "Basic BRT" corridor.

-Routes that use the Busway

-1- Serves the stop at 173rd street and a route that travels through Perrine, Florida and Quail Roost DR which every bus passes every half-hour.